-The JPEG AI Common Training and Test Conditions (CTTC) document defines the training dataset (the test dataset will be provided after), benchmarking codecs, coding conditions (especially target bitrates) and a set of reliable objective quality metrics and subjective assessment procedures [3].
-The CTTC will allow to exhaustively evaluate multiple aspects of the proposed learning-based image codecs to fully understand their strengths and weaknesses, notably regarding already available image coding technology.
-The JPEG AI CTTC document will be available at the 93rd meeting as a separate document.
+The JPEG AI Common Test Conditions (CTC) document defines the training dataset (the test dataset will be provided after), benchmarking codecs, coding conditions (especially target bitrates) and a set of reliable objective quality metrics and subjective assessment procedures.
+The CTC will allow to exhaustively evaluate multiple aspects of the proposed learning-based image codecs to fully understand their strengths and weaknesses, notably regarding already available image coding technology.
+The JPEG AI CTC document will be available at the 92nd meeting as a separate document.

-The JPEG committee plans to select technologies to be included in the JPEG AI standard based on satisfying the requirements as well as compliance to the JPEG AI CTTC, such as target bitrates.
-The evaluation will be made based on the results obtained through the evaluation procedure documented in JPEG AI CTTC.
+The JPEG committee plans to select technologies to be included in the JPEG AI standard based on satisfying the requirements as well as compliance to the JPEG AI CTC, such as target bitrates.
+The evaluation will be made based on the results obtained through the evaluation procedure documented in JPEG AI CTC.
 Several criteria and results will be used for the evaluation of the submissions and the decision-making process:

-- Subjective quality evaluation for standard reconstruction with the proposed submission under the CTTC.
-The decoded images to be evaluated will be obtained by running the provided decoder with submitted bitstreams.
-The subjective evaluation results will be the primary attribute for the decision making process. - Performance evaluation for computer vision and image processing tasks as defined in the CTTC. - Objective quality evaluation for standard reconstruction with the quality metrics defined in the CTTC. - Complexity evaluation of both encoding and decoding process according to the metrics defined in the CTTC. - Device interoperability requirement states that performance difference between submission operating in different platforms should not be greater than 0.5% BD-rate.
-While it is accepted to not meet this requirement for the CfP submission, it is mandatory to be met for inclusion in the WD/CD and reference software.
+- Subjective quality evaluation for standard reconstruction with the proposed codecs under the CTC.
+The decoded images to be evaluated will be obtained by running the provided decoder with submitted bitstreams. - Objective quality evaluation for standard reconstruction with the quality metrics defined in the CTC. - Complexity evaluation of both encoding and decoding process. - Performance evaluation for computer vision and image processing tasks as defined in the CTC.